philipcristiano/philipcristiano.com/posts/2017/04/in-progres.risks-with-git-tag-triggered-deploys.markdown

 ## Tags do not have an order

 Any commit in the repository can be tagged.
-If you have a convention
+There is little difference (to Git) between a tag on the latest commit and a tag on a commit from 3 months ago.
+If your process relies on some semantic meaning for these tags you will have to encode that information and handle it in your deployment automation.